 Try out different poses and find the one that you can maintain for the duration of your meditation practice with relative ease and comfort.
-Some like traditional poses, like the crossed-legged lotus position, are more common, but there are no rules against meditating while laying in bed or sitting in a comfy chair.
+Some traditional poses, like the crossed-legged lotus position, are more common, but there are no rules against meditating while laying in bed or sitting in a comfy chair.

 Wear relaxed clothing

 Be sure to rid your body of anything that may distract you or give you discomfort.
 This could mean switching from stiff jeans to comfy sweatpants, removing dangling earrings, or kicking off tight shoes.

 Once you’re in comfortable clothing that doesn’t restrict or distract you, do the same for your space.
 Make sure to set up in a quiet location that is free from potential distractions like alerts on your phone.
 Put your devices on silent or, better yet, remove them from the space completely.

 You may live in the middle of a bustling city, but don’t let that stop you!
 With practice, meditation will help you learn to ignore the noise and focus on your breathing.
 Or perhaps you enjoy white noise but live in a silent country meadow.
 If so, then you can meditate to soft music or download a guided meditation app.